Petzys/ret2libc/README.md

 Every time the binary is run, we can recalculate the base address of libc which allows us to use library functions.

 ## Analyzing the binary in Ghidra
 We use Ghidra to disassemble and decompile the binary file.
 For this we need to copy the binary file to our machine.
-Do this by starting a python server and using `wget` to get the file
+We do this by starting a python server and using `wget` to get the file.

 We first look at the decompiled version of the `main` function to get a feeling of the general behavior of the function